November 26, 2022 – March 5, 2023

 Katsushika Hokusai, Old View of the Eight-plank Bridge in Mikawa Province (Mikawa no Yatsuhashi no kozu), about 1833-34, woodblock print; ink and color on paper, John Chandler Bancroft Collection, 1901.755

-This fall, travel hundreds of years through one of the most culturally abundant periods in world history.
-The Floating World: Japanese Prints from the Bancroft Collection will illustrate the beauty of everyday life through 50 Japanese woodblock prints from the Museum’s collection, 48 of which will be displayed for the first time.
+This winter, travel hundreds of years through one of the most culturally abundant periods in world history.
+The Floating World: Japanese Prints from the Bancroft Collection illustrates the beauty of everyday life through 50 Japanese woodblock prints from the Museum’s collection, 48 of which are displayed for the first time.
 The exhibition pulls directly from WAM’s Bancroft Collection of over 3,700 Japanese prints—the first collection of its kind in the United States.

-This exhibition is curated by Dr. Rachel Parikh, Associate Curator of the Arts of Asia and the Islamic World and Fiona Collins, Curatorial Assistant of Asian Art.
+This exhibition is curated by Dr. Rachel Parikh, former Associate Curator of the Arts of Asia and the Islamic World, and Fiona Collins, Curatorial Assistant of Asian Art.

 This exhibition is generously supported by the E. Rhodes and Leona B. Carpenter Foundation.
 Early research was made possible through the generous support of Philip and Ellen Phillips.

 Saturdays, 1pm – check our calendar for the latest schedule

 Space is limited – please register at the front desk as you enter the Museum